‘Civil Law, Common Law, Customary Law: Consonance, Divergence and Transformation in Western Europe from the late eleventh to the thirteenth centuries’

 The project is funded by a European Research Council ‘Advanced Grant’ of €2,161,501.
 (Grant agreement number: 740611 CLCLCL).

-The project currently employs four post-doctoral fellows and provides research funding for two PhD students.
+The project currently employs five post-doctoral fellows and provides research funding for three PhD students.